fishfolk/jumpy/core/README.md

 See the [`metadata`] module for more details.

+#### Entity Hydration

+Throughout [`jumpy_core`][crate] you'll see `hydrate` functions.
+The goal of these functions is to take "stub entities" that have only some of the components that they need, and then "hydrate" them by adding all of the remaining components that they need to work properly.

+For example, the [`player_spawner`][crate::elements::player_spawner] spawns players by creating an entity with only a [`PlayerIdx`][crate::player::PlayerIdx] and [`Transform`][crate::prelude::Transform] component.
+This creates a "player stub" that is missing all kinds of important components such as the sprite, collisions, etc.

+Later the [`hydrate_players()`][crate::player] system will run, find all of the player stubs, and lookup from the [`PlayerIdx`][crate::player::PlayerIdx] what sprites need to be added, etc. before adding all the required components to the entity.

+This practice of hydrating entity stubs makes it much simpler to spawn different kinds of entities throughout the codebase, without needing to duplicate the much more complicated logic of adding all of that entities required components.

 ## 🚧 Work-in-Progress Bones Asset Handling Abstraction

 `bones_lib` is designed to be independent of Bevy, such that you could possibly make a renderer for any `bones_lib` core in any game engine you wanted, not just Bevy.
 This means that, ideally, `jumpy_core` would have no dependency on `bevy`, but right now that is not completely true.

 `bones_lib` is still working out how to implement it's own asset abstraction, and until it gets fully figured out, we do have a dependency on Bevy through the